 Since your patient's PHI will be flowing through a third-party scanning application you're required to have a BAA (Business Associate Agreement) with the company to ensure the basic standards of HIPAA compliance.

-At EncryptScan, we offer a BAA that meets all of the HHS.gov requirements to all of our clients.
+At EncryptScan, we offer a BAA that meets all of the HHS.gov requirements to all of our clients, and we also carry Cyber Liability Insurance.

 EncryptScan secures your documents at rest using AES256, which was established by the U.S. National Institute of Standards and Technology (NIST) and has been adopted as the standard encryption of the government.
-During transit, your documents are just as secure through the use of HTTPS and TLS 1.2.
+During transit, your documents are just as secure through the use of HTTPS and TLS 1.2 or greater.

 - Does the app offer a way to securely upload my documents?